run-llama/llama_index/docs/end_to_end_tutorials/principled_dev_practices.md

 ## The Challenges of Building a Production-Ready LLM Application
 Many who are interested in the LLM application space are not machine learning engineers but rather software developers or  even non-technical folk.

-One of the biggest strides forward that LLMs and foundation models have made to the AI/ML application landscape is that it makes it really easy to go from idea to prototype without facing all of the hurdles and uncertainty of a traditional machine learning project - collecting, exploring and cleaning data, keeping up with latest research and exploring different methods, training models, adjusting hyperparameters, and dealing with unexpected issues in model quality.
+One of the biggest strides forward that LLMs and foundation models have made to the AI/ML application landscape is that it makes it really easy to go from idea to prototype without facing all of the hurdles and uncertainty of a traditional machine learning project.

+This would have involved collecting, exploring and cleaning data, keeping up with latest research and exploring different methods, training models, adjusting hyperparameters, and dealing with unexpected issues in model quality.

 The huge infrastructure burden, long development cycle, and high risk to reward ratio have been blockers to successful applications.

 At the same time, despite the fact that getting a prototype working quickly through frameworks like LlamaIndex has become a lot more accessible, deploying a machine learning product in the real world is still rife with uncertainty and challenges.